ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/_index.md

 ---
 title: Build multi-architecture container images with Docker Build Cloud

-draft: true
+draft: false

 minutes_to_complete: 30

 who_is_this_for: This is an introductory topic for software developers who want to learn how to use Docker Build Cloud.

 learning_objectives:
-    -  Build multi-architecture images with Docker Build Cloud
+    - Build Arm images and multi-architecture images with Docker Build Cloud
+    - Use GitHub Actions to automate image builds

 prerequisites:
     - A computer with Docker installed.
 This can be Windows, macOS, or Linux.
 Any architecture can be used.
+    - A GitHub account

 author_primary: Jason Andrews